 Drives which introduce side loads, such as direct gear couplings, should not be used, likewise manufacturing rotary encoders with larger bearings provides no universal solution.
 The increase in bearing friction also increases torque, inertia and in certain cases shaft windup, which can cause serious limitations in applications, especially where the instrument must respond accurately to acceleration, deacceleration or rapid bidirectional stops and starts.
 Neither is it a solution to couple the encoder via a long shaft whose flexibility accommodates alignment errors, since this potentially introduces vibration problems and again greatly increases inertia and windup.

 Except in specialised cases where the encoder is integrated with other system components, it is necessary to provide a torsionally stiff, flexible interface between the shaft encoder and the input variable.
 Usually this takes the form of a flexible shaft coupling.
 Inevitably, the shaft coupling will impose its own limitations on the system in the form of side loads, increased torque, introduced errors.
-There are about thirty five different flexible coupling designs, but in ABSSAC’s 30 years plus of experience there are very few that are suitable for use with rotary encoders.
+There are about thirty five different flexible coupling designs, but in ABSSAC’s 4 decades of experience there are very few that are suitable for use with rotary encoders.

 A rough rule of thumb can be applied when choosing the correct type of flexible shaft coupling for use with rotary encoders.
 The following types of coupling should be avoided;

 • Couplings which do not provide unconditional constant velocity.

 • Designs that are incapable of simultaneously accommodating all combinations of angular and lateral shaft misalignment.

 • Designs that transfer excessive side loads on to the encoder bearings.

 • A mechanical set up that has insufficient axial compliance.